aykutonol/multi_planner/README.md

 # Multi-agent scenario with decentralized planning
 This package is developed for decentralized path planning on a grid map for multiple agents.

-The libraries are implemented in C++ 11.
+The code is implemented in C++ 11.

 The only dependency of this framework is [ROS](http://www.ros.org/install/).